 Find a Home

-We are moving onto a new IT system on 28 January 2019 and you will need an email address to continue to access your housing application and to search/bid for properties.
+We moved to a new IT system on 28 January 2019.
+You will need an email address to continue to access your housing application and to search/bid for properties.

 Renting from a private landlord

 There are very few properties available through social housing, so most people are more likely to find a new home by renting from a private landlord.
 Try searching: “properties to rent in derby”.

 If you are on a low income and looking for private properties to rent, you may be able to get help through either:

 - the Bond Assurance Scheme.
 This scheme can help with a deposit for a private landlord if you would struggle to get a private property because you can’t afford a deposit.